GriffinPlus/dotnet-libs-serialization/README.md

 ## Versioning

 The library follows semantic versioning, so it should be safe to use higher versions of the library, as long as the major version number does not change.

+## Known Limitations

+### No support for cyclic dependencies

+The serializer will throw a `CyclicDependencyDetectedException` if it detects a cyclic dependency when serializing.
+If you really need cyclic dependencies in your type you can use a context object to pass references downstream.